cstuder/temporal-shelf/README.md

 `$filePrefixPattern` is the prefix added to the filename when shelving.
 Set it to `''` in order to disable the prefixing.

 `$timezone` is a timezone identifier used when converting the timestamp of the file to the directory path.

+`$overwriteOption` determines the behaviour when the target filename already exists in the shelf directory.

 Does not validate the shelf directory.